top of page

 When was the last time you took a really deep breath?

-Breath is what keeps you alive.
+Breath is what keeps us alive.
 That much is obvious.

-What most men do not realise is that the way you breathe directly affects how grounded you feel, how present you are, and how connected you feel to yourself and others.
+What many men do not realise is that the way you breathe directly affects how grounded you feel, how present you are, and how connected you feel to yourself and others.

-Research on respiratory and nervous system regulation shows that slower and deeper breathing patterns stimulate the parasympathetic nervous system, which is responsible for rest, digestion, and emotional regulation.
+Research on respiratory and nervous system regulation shows that slower and deeper breathing patterns stimulate the parasympathetic nervous system.
+This system is responsible for rest, digestion, and emotional regulation.
 Faster, shallower breathing does the opposite.

-In other words, the way you breathe all day is constantly telling your body whether to brace or to land.
+In other words, the way you breathe all day constantly tells your body whether to brace or to land.

 Most men I meet are braced.